 - 18.1 We and the Trustee are not in any positions of conflict in relation to the Fund or Sub-Funds.
-We and the Trustee will conduct all transactions with or for the Fund and the Sub-Funds on an arm's length basis. - 18.2 Subject to the provisions of the Code, we may from time to time invest moneys of any Sub-Fund in the securities of any of our related corporations12.
+We and the Trustee will conduct all transactions with or for the Fund and the Sub-Funds on an arm's length basis. - 18.2 Subject to the provisions of the Code, we may from time to time invest moneys of any Sub-Fund in the securities of any of our related corporations .
 We may also invest moneys of any Sub-Fund in other collective investment schemes managed by us or our related corporations.
 As such, the Managers or the Trustee or their respective affiliates, including our fund managers who will be managing the Sub-Funds (together the "Parties" and each a "Party") may have to deal with competing or conflicting interests between the other collective investment schemes which are managed by us and the Sub-Funds.
 In addition, certain of our related companies may also invest in similar investments made by us in respect of the Sub-Funds.
 If there is a conflict of interest, the Parties will endeavour to resolve the conflict fairly and in the interest of the Holders. - 18.3 We are of the view that there are no conflict of interests in managing the Sub-Funds and the other collective investment schemes managed by us.
 As a member of IMAS, we adopt the principles and standards of investment conduct, which includes ensuring fair allocation, as set out in the IMAS Code of Ethics & Standards of Professional Conduct.
 To determine if there is a potential conflict of interest, we will also take into account the assets (including cash) of the Sub-Funds and the assets of the other collective investment schemes managed by us.
-In particular, - we will conduct all transactions at arm's length and enter into transactions which are consistent with the investment objective and approach of the Sub-Funds and the other collective investment schemes managed by us; - (ii) we will use reasonable endeavours at all times to act fairly and in the interests of the Sub-Funds.
-In particular, after taking into account the availability of cash and the relevant investment guidelines of each Sub-Fund, we will endeavour to ensure that securities bought and sold will be allocated proportionately as far as possible among each Sub-Fund; and - (iii) to the extent that another collective investment scheme managed by us intends to purchase substantially similar assets, we will ensure that the assets are allocated fairly and proportionately and that the interests of all investors are treated equally between the Sub-Funds and the other collective investment schemes. - 18.4 We, as investment manager of the Fullerton Lux Sub-Funds, may have dealings in the assets of the sub-funds of Fullerton Lux Funds provided that any such transactions are effected on normal commercial terms negotiated at arm's length and each such transaction complies with any of the following: - (i) a certified valuation of such transaction is provided by a person approved by the directors of Fullerton Lux Funds as independent and competent; - (ii) the transaction has been executed on best terms, on and under the rules of an organised investment exchange; or where neither (i) nor (ii) is practical;
+In particular, - (i) we will conduct all transactions at arm's length and enter into transactions which are consistent with the investment objective and approach of the Sub-Funds and the other collective investment schemes managed by us; - (ii) we will use reasonable endeavours at all times to act fairly and in the interests of the Sub-Funds.
+In particular, after taking into account the availability of cash and the relevant investment guidelines of each Sub-Fund, we will endeavour to ensure that securities bought and sold will be allocated proportionately as far as possible among each Sub-Fund; and - (iii) to the extent that another collective investment scheme managed by us intends to purchase substantially similar assets, we will ensure that the assets are allocated fairly and proportionately and that the interests of all investors are treated equally between the Sub-Funds and the other collective investment schemes. - 18.4 We, as investment manager of the Fullerton Lux Sub-Funds, may have dealings in the assets of the sub-funds of Fullerton Lux Funds provided that any such transactions are effected on normal commercial terms negotiated at arm's length and each such transaction complies with any of the following:

-12 As defined in Section 4(1) of the Companies Act 1967.
+&lt;sup>12 As defined in Section 4(1) of the Companies Act 1967.